OleksandrGnatiuk/CLI_Assistant/CLI_Assistant/README.md

 The project is installed as a Python package and can be called anywhere in the system by the appropriate command after installation;
 This simple python app will help you to manage your contacts, notes and sort files on your computer.

-This project was written in the **OOP paradigm**, the following libraries were used: **re, datetime, pathlib, collections, shutil, json, pickle**.
+This project was written in the **OOP paradigm**, the following libraries were used: **re, datetime, pathlib, collections, shutil, prompt_toolkit, json, pickle**.
 The address book and note book save to **pickle** file.